juanitogan/godot-firebase-lite/README.md

 This project currently targets [Firebase Realtime Database](https://firebase.google.com/products/realtime-database) only.

-I have no current plans for Cloud Firestore or Cloud Storage.
+I, personally, have no current plans for Cloud Firestore or Cloud Storage, but I would welcome others adding such support.
 Firebase Authentication is included with limited functionality (limited in addition to being lite: email/password and anon auths only; no email link, phone, or OAuth yet).

 Requires Godot 3.3.0 (rc6+) and later for the listeners to work in HTML5 exports.
 Otherwise, Godot 3.?.x should suffice.